kwmaynard/DigDugJapaneseArtwork/README.md

 # Dig Dug Japanese Artwork
 Vector versions of the artwork that would be used on the Japanese Namco Dig Dug cabinet.
+A thread was created on Klov https://forums.arcade-museum.com/threads/japanese-namco-upright-bezel-artwork.507450/ containing images of the artwork found for the Japanese version of the Dig Dug arcade cabinet.
+If these images could be vectorized, they would lend themselves to being used on reproduction cabinets.